“The Ren cultivates an invaluably rich context by how it continues to push artists, challenge its audience, and give life to fresh ideas.”

 Under the 40-year leadership of Susanne Ghez from 1973 to 2013, the Renaissance Society hosted the Chicago debuts of Bruce Nauman, Joseph Kosuth, and Jenny Holzer; and key solo exhibitions by Mike Kelley, Isa Genzken, Felix Gonzales-Torres, Kara Walker, Kerry James Marshall, Joan Jonas, and Danh Vō.

 Solveig Øvstebø joined the Renaissance Society as Executive Director and Chief Curator in 2013.
 She has since redoubled the institution’s commitment to the production of new works of art, commissioning projects by Mathias Poledna, Irena Haiduk, Peter Wächtler, and Jennifer Packer, among others.
+In 2020, Myriam Ben Salah was appointed the next Executive Director and Chief Curator.

 For further information on the Renaissance Society’s institutional history, please see our three volumes.